 We were in a pickup truck literally in the middle of nowhere (I am not exaggerating) and no one knew where we were with three large island men that we didn’t know from Adam.
 Naively, I still did not feel afraid.

-We drove on for another hour, across gutted roads full of rocks and boulders.
-By now my body had grown used to the side to side sway and the constant bumping up and down.
+We drove on for another hour across gutted roads full of rocks and boulders.
+By now, my body had grown used to the side-to-side sway and the constant bumping up and down.
 All I wanted to do was get to our hotel and lay down.
-It had been a very fun day but I’d had enough.
+It had been a very fun day, but I’d had enough.

 The bed of the truck was completely empty.